xs4free/static-comments-to-git/README.md

-# static-comments-to-git
+# Description
-Publish markdown comments (for a blog) to a GIT repository using Azure Functions 2.0.
+Static-comments-to-git enables you to publish markdown comments (for a blog) to a GIT repository using Azure Functions 2.0.

-# settings required to run the function
+# Settings required to run the function
 This Azure function requires the following settings to run (for local development add them to `local.settings.json`):

 |Name                 |Example value                               |Remark                                                                                                                              |